pjrt/stags/README.md

 In order to differentiate between the two, `stags` generates tags for all fields along with an extra tag that combines their parent with the tag itself.

-So the follow code, by default, would produce three tags: `Example`, `foo` and `Example.foo`:
+So the following code, by default, would produce three tags: `Example`, `foo` and `Example.foo`:

 ```scala